 Alright, are we all clear now?
 Let's go ahead and get started!

-One quick caveat, I wrote this guide with the US based seller in mind.
-Although you can sell on Amazon if you live international, this guide is not the one for you.
+One quick note: I wrote this guide with the US based seller in mind.
+Although you can sell on Amazon if you live outside of the US, this guide is not the one for you.

 Many people think that to succeed as an online reseller, you have to create your own website.
-Even if they know a little about how Amazon works, they believe that they must be starting an Amazon store.
+Even if they know a little about how Amazon works, they believe that they must be starting their own Amazon store.
 That's actually not how it works.